Rabindramanohar/mean-social-blog/README.md

 I have to work hard 11/2/2020
 Not done any thing 12/2/2020
-finally TOS  is initiated and now it's time to work hard 13/2/2020 I have manage time for learning
+finally TOS  is initiated and now it's time to work hard 13/2/2020 I have manage time for learning 14/2/2020
+I was bussy with interview but not got selected its really painful for me